-4 Experiments
+5 Experiments

-- 15 In Sect.
-3 we described perturbation growth and saturation properties with regard to the smallest-scale, fastest-growth instabilities.
-This was obtained by breeding perturbations, with a very high rescaling frequency and a very small rescaling amplitude.
-Such amplitude is much smaller, in fact, than the order of magnitude presently achievable in the operational practice for analysis error. - 20 With a rescaling amplitude of the same order of magnitude as the analysis error, and an appropriately lower rescaling frequency, the bred vectors do not describe the fast instabilities, which then have sufficient time to saturate between successive rescaling times.
+In Sect.
+4 we described perturbation growth and saturation properties with regard to the fastestgrowth instabilities associated to the smallest dynamical scales.
+This was obtained by breeding

+180 perturbations, with a very high rescaling frequency and a very small rescaling amplitude.
+Such amplitude is much smaller, in fact, than the order of magnitude presently achievable in the operational practice for analysis error.

+With a rescaling amplitude of the same order of magnitude as the analysis error, and an appropriately lower rescaling frequency, the bred vectors do not describe the fast instabilities, which then have sufficient time to saturate between successive rescaling times.

 As an example of a saturated small-scale error, the position of a particular, localised and isolated convective feature can be off by some distance in a "true" and in a "control" trajectory.
 As long as this offset is shorter than the spatial width of the disturbance itself, the error may grow in a linear fashion.
-When the offset is larger than the disturbance, though, the error is determined by the presence, in the two state fields, of two separate, non-overlapping signals of approximately the same size.
+When the offset is larger than the disturbance, though, the error is determined by the presence, in

+- 190 the two state fields, of two separate, non-overlapping signals of approximately the same size.
 As they drift away from each other, the RMS state difference (any variable) does not change steadily, so that this error component does not effectively grow anymore.
-Saturated small-scale instabilities are not directly responsible for further error growth, but are expected to affect by poplinear interaction the larger scales that may still be in a regime of linear growth.

-nonlinear interaction the larger scales that may still be in a regime of linear growth.
-These large scales are mainly responsible for error growth at an error level comparable to the analysis error.

-Under these premises, we perform an experiment where the error, i.e. the state difference between a trajectory representing the truth and a control run representing the forecast, has an initial amplitude compatible with the present-day analysis error.
+Saturated small-scale instabilities are not directly responsible for further error growth, but are expected to affect, by nonlinear interaction, larger scales that may still be in a regime of linear growth.
+These large scales are mainly responsible - 195 for error growth at an error level comparable to the analysis error.
+Under these premises, we perform an experiment where the error, i. e. the state difference between a trajectory representing the truth and a control run representing the forecast, has an initial amplitude (norm) compatible with the present-day analysis error.
 We then examine the ability of bred vectors to capture the forecast error.
-In order to do so and in view of the different scales that may be involved in the growth of forecast errors, a range of values for rescaling amplitude and frequency are taken into consideration.
+In order to do so and in view of the different scales that may be involved

+200 in the growth of forecast errors, a range of values for rescaling amplitude and frequency is taken into consideration.
 In a second parallel experiment, an hypothetical analysis error an order of magnitude smaller is considered.